Social Media vs. the Horse and Buggy: Are Modern Kids Missing out on Life?

 Raising children has changed so much in one or two generations.
-We speak with parents, grandparents and even Great Grandparents on the Parent Support Line that are currently raising children.
+We speak with parents, grandparents and even Great Grandparents on the 1-on-1 Coaching that are currently raising children.
 Each generation seems to ask the same child rearing question: “What happened?”
 How come what worked for one generation doesn’t work for the next?
 What exactly has changed?

 I recently read a wonderful book, The Spirit of Indian Women, by Judith and Michael Fitzgerald.
 The book focuses on the photographs and the words of native women who lived prior to the reservation era.
 What struck me most was the obvious: the concept of time.
 They had it

 Agnes Yellowtail Deernose of the Absaroke tribe said, “Kids learned a lot through listening, watching, and then doing.
 Our folks didn’t lecture us much.
 They’d tell stories, especially on the long winter nights.
 That’s when we’d listen and learned what to fear, what to do, and what to respect.”

 The idea of spending whole evenings with my family or extended family is novel.
 In my personal experience, just being able to share a dinner with children is a difficult undertaking with sports events and after school activities.
 But I know that having a whole evening to listen and tell stories would be enriching for everyone.
 One of the rare times that I did get to hear my Grandfather share stories with his peers and give them a hard time was hilarious!
 “You old coot,” they snapped at each other.
 By the end of the evening I had tears streaming down my face and my stomach hurt from laughing.
 This was my grandfather?
 He had a wild side?
 I found out that he’d actually won a costume contest by dressing and acting exactly like Charlie Chaplin after a few drinks.
 For the first time, I realized I had no idea who my grandfather was outside of the stern old man I knew and avoided.
 I had missed so much!